vmware-archive/clarity/_documentation/typography.md

 ##### clr-getTypeProperties($element, $whichTypeProperties)

-Returns specified styles (from `$whichTypeProperties` list parameter) for all styles from the designated typographic element (h1..h6 or p1..p8).
+Returns specified styles (from <code>$whichTypeProperties</code> list parameter) for all styles from the designated typographic element (h1..h6 or p1..p8).

 ###### Parameters